z4nr34l/z4nr34l/README.md

 # `Z4NR34L` - Mateusz Janota
-## Hello there, nice to see you!

-I am a dedicated professional with a lifelong passion for IT, specializing in software engineering and cybersecurity.
-With a wealth of experience and a deep commitment to excellence, I currently serve as a Senior Software Engineer at `INNPRO`, where I lead the Software Engineering Team to deliver cutting-edge solutions.
-I contribute my expertise to `Golden Bow Solutions`, working on high-impact projects for some of the biggest brands in Poland.

-In addition to my professional and community contributions, I am also the founder of `Rescale`, a company dedicated to providing custom software development and serverless services on our own platform.
-At Rescale, we specialize in creating tailored solutions, but also for example an advanced events gateway for webhooks or external APIs, designed to meet the unique needs of our clients.
+## About me

+I am Mateusz Janota, a passionate technologist and entrepreneur with a lifelong dedication to IT and innovation.
+Currently, I'm the CEO & Founder of **ZanReal Labs**, where I lead a team delivering comprehensive technology solutions for modern companies and startups.

+## What I Do

+My journey in technology has evolved from software engineering and cybersecurity to building a full-service technology company.
+At **ZanReal Labs**, we provide one-stop-shop services including custom software development, IT solutions, marketing, and UI/UX design - all focused on delivering innovation and real business value.

+Beyond traditional tech services, I've been flying drones for over 10 years and am a certified **UAV Pilot & Operator**.
+We're now offering drone services across Poland, from aerial photography and videography to industrial inspections, bringing cutting-edge aerial technology to businesses that need it.

+## My Background & Passion

-My journey in IT is driven by a desire to mentor others, share knowledge, and continuously push the boundaries of what’s possible in technology.
-Whether leading a team, solving complex problems, or building groundbreaking platforms, I am committed to making a lasting impact in the world of software engineering and cybersecurity.
+With extensive experience in software engineering and cybersecurity, I bring a unique blend of technical expertise and business acumen to every project.
+My journey in IT has been driven by a desire to mentor others, share knowledge, and continuously push the boundaries of what's possible in technology.

+Whether I'm leading a development team, piloting drones for industrial inspections, or building innovative software solutions, I'm committed to making a lasting impact in the world of technology and helping businesses succeed in the digital age.

 ## Current Key Technical Expertise